phyto99/Puzzles/README.md

 Most advanced “AI IQ” work for visual models is happening as open benchmarks on GitHub and arXiv, often built from visual IQ tests, abstract visual reasoning puzzles, or real-world multimodal tasks.
 Many of these can be repurposed almost directly into human brain‑training or puzzle systems by swapping the model API for a human UI and adding scoring/progression.

 ---
 Here is the "Perfect Prompt" you can use to convert other dataset projects.
-You can paste this into a new chat with me (or another AI) when you have a new repository open.
+You can paste this into a new chat with an AI when you have a new repository open.

 ---